steemit/devportal/_tutorials-javascript/client-signing.md

 ### Sign transaction

 Each operation needs to be signed before they can be sent to the network, transactions without signature will not be accepted by network.
 Because someone has to identify operation and sign it with their private keys.
-Sign transaction button calls for `signTx` function which is job is to sign selected operation and its obkect with selected account.
+Sign transaction button calls for `signTx` function which is job is to sign selected operation and its object with selected account.
 And output result into `TxOutput` element.

 ### Verify signature